adriancorrendo/metrica/README.md

 #> # … with 29 more rows
 ```

-## Metrics available in *metrica*
+## Performance metrics available in *metrica*

 The **metrica** package contains +40 functions.
 Two arguments are always
 required: `observed`(Oi; a.k.a. actual, measured, truth, target) and
 `predicted` (Pi; a.k.a. simulated, fitted) values.
 Some functions, also
 require to define axis `orientation`, such as the slope of linear
-regression describing the PO or OP scatter.
-For now, included functions
+regression describing the bivariate scatter.
+Current included functions
 cover the world of “regression error” metrics (i.e. prediction
 performance for continuous variables).
 Classification error metrics
-coming soon. <br/>
+coming soon.
+Always keep in mind that predicted values should come from
+out-of-bag samples (unseen by training set) to avoid overestimation of
+prediction performance.<br/>

 | \#  | Metric   | Definition                                                       | Details                                                                                                                                                                                                                                                                                                                                                                     | Formula                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |-----|----------|------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|